canonical/microovn/docs/tutorial/multi-node.rst

 Multi-node
 ===========

 This tutorial shows how to install a 3-node MicroOVN cluster.
-It will deploy an OpenStack 2023.1 (Antelope) cloud.

 One big advantage of a multi-node cluster is that it provides redundancy (service failover).
 A 3-node deployment can tolerate up to one node failure.